kechagias/varfima/README.md

 &nbsp;  or comments please do not hesitate to reach out to me at stefanoskeh@gmail.com.

 **SAS Version and Browser**: <br>
 &nbsp;  All functions were developed under SAS 9.4 using proc iml (a SAS procedure that allows matrix programming).
+We used <br>
-We used &nbsp;  Google Chrome to verify that the Demo files run clean.
+&nbsp;  Google Chrome to verify that the Demo files run clean.

 **References**: <br>